OpenFabrics/sunfish_library_reference/README.md

 - _storage_backend_ specifies the persistency implementation that you want to use
 - _redfish_root_ specifies the Redfish version that must be included in all the requests
 - _backend_conf[fs_root]_ specifies the root directory of Redfish objects' file system
+- _subscription_handler_ specifies the type of handler implementation that you want to use to handle subscriptions
+- _event_handler_ specifies the type of handler implementation that you want to use to handle events

-sunfishcorelib should be implemented in an existing Python project.
+Sunfish should be installed and imported in an existing Python project.
 To use it:
 - instantiate an object Core(conf)
 - use the methods _get_object_, _create_object_, _replace_object_, _patch_object_, _delete_object_
-- these methods will raise the exception defined in `sunfishcorelib.exceptions.py`
+- these methods will raise the exception defined in `sunfish.lib.exceptions.py`

 **IMPORTANT:** this Library assumes that the .json object are legal and well-formed according to the Redfish specification.